tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 You know how I said EEU was like a rock paper scissors game this year?
 VP was out here playing clarinet.

-Does that mean that these guys were being gatekept and are really goated with the sauce?
+Does that mean that these guys were just being gatekept and are secretly goated with the sauce?
 No, probably not.
-They showed up to Riyadh and my first reaction was
+They showed up to Riyadh and my first reaction was, "What's Fng doing here.
+Is he on the panel?"

-**What would success look like?** Tragically, Fng no longer sports the luxurious locks he was once famous for early on in his career.
+Honestly, he probably could've shown up on the panel afterwards because they got blown to smithereens.

+**What would success look like?** Not really sure.
+We've haven't had a TI with 3 EEU teams since TI5, forget about 4.
+That TI also only had 2 WEU teams with Secret and Cloud9 and look at that region now.
+And North America won that TI.

+What the hell was going on in 2015?

 <hr style="margin-bottom: 1.2em;">
 <p style="margin: 0.5em 0;"><img src="./../../../img/ti12teams/keyd.jpg" alt="Banner"></p>